Doth-J/node-red-contrib-json-logic/README.md

   ![ConfigEngine](https://github.com/Doth-J/node-red-contrib-json-logic/blob/master/docs/config_engine.png?raw=true)

 The config node is implemented to share the engine instance between logic nodes.
-This way your logic nodes can access the same `Logic Engine` instance across your flows for the rules and operations they perform.
+This way your `logic` and `switcher` nodes can access the same `Logic Engine` instance across your flows for the rules and operations they perform.

 ### Adding Methods 🔩
 The configuration node allows you to set the name (*optional*) and allows you to add new methods to the `Logic Engine`.
 The editor inside the config node gives you access to an **engine** variable that contains the instance of the `Logic Engine`.